 Certain statements in this Annual Report may constitute "forward-looking statements" for purposes of the federal securities laws.
 Our forward-looking statements include, but are not limited to, statements regarding our or our management team's expectations, hopes, beliefs, intentions or strategies regarding our future operations.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-The words "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-Forward-looking statements in this Annual Report may include, for example, statements about:
+The words "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "will," "would" and similar expressions may identify forward-looking statements in this Annual Report may include, for example, statements about:

-- our future financial performance; - the clinical results of our drug candidates; - the likelihood of commercial success for our drug candidates; - our plans and strategies to obtain and maintain regulatory approvals of our drug candidates; - the size and growth potential of the markets for our drug candidates, and our ability to serve those markets, either alone or in combination with others; - changes in the market for our products; - expansion plans and opportunities; and - other factors detailed under the section entitled "Risk Factors."
+- our future financial performance, including our ability to continue as a going concern; - our plans and strategies to raise additional funding; - the clinical results of our drug candidates; - the likelihood of commercial success for our drug candidates; - our plans and strategies to obtain and maintain regulatory approvals of our drug candidates; - · the size and growth potential of the markets for our drug candidates, and our ability to serve those markets, either alone or in combination with others; - changes in the market for our products; - expansion plans and opportunities; and - other factors detailed under the section entitled "Risk Factors."